securityfirst/secfirst.org/umbrella-manual/content/_index.md

 There are lessons on various topics and checklists to help you follow through.
 Keep track of your progress in the dashboard.
-Report incidents with forms.
+Use forms to fill and share important information.
-Feeds update you with threat alerts from trusted sources like the UN, ReliefWeb, Global Disaster and Alert Coordination System and Centres for Disease Control.
+Feeds update you with threat alerts from trusted sources.

 Your data is encrypted on your device, so no one else has access to it.
 Feel free to add extra security with a password.
-In an emergency, disguise Umbrella or integrate it with Ripple, a "Panic Button" app by the Guardian Project that you can download separately to hide it with a single swipe.
+In an emergency, disguise Umbrella or integrate it with _Ripple_, a "Panic Button" app by the _Guardian Project_ that you can download separately to hide it with a single swipe.

 ## Installation